-- From the top menu, go to Edit > Preferences (Windows/Linux) or Harmony > Preferences (Mac OS X). - 2.
+- 1. From the top menu, go to Edit > Preferences (Windows/Linux) or Harmony > Preferences (macOS). - 2.
 Open the General tab. - 3.
 In the Options section, check the Focus On Mouse Enter check box. - 4.
 Click on OK.

 Keyboard shortcuts for specific views will now work as soon as your mouse cursor enters the intended view.